amirhajibabaei/AutoForce/theforce/md/README.md

 Create these files as usual.

 #### POTCAR
-`POTCAR` can also be generated as usual, if one doesn't want it to be generated automatically.

-`POTCAR` will be created automatically if no `POTCAR` is present in the working directory and the environment variable `VASP_PP_PATH` is properly set.
+`POTCAR` will be created automatically if the environment variable `VASP_PP_PATH` is properly set.
 For more information see [this](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html).
 In this case one can control which potcars are used by creating a